zacherywillard/VASP_helper.sh/README.md

 ## Logging & Debugging

-- Add `-v` (or `--verbose`) to mirror logs to the console.
-- All runs also write a timestamped log to `` in the working directory.
+- All runs also write a timestamped log to `helper.log` in the working directory.
-- The log includes: discovery decisions, computed `NELECT`, INCAR changes, k‑point counts, safety reasons, and submission actions.
+- The log includes: discovery decisions, computed `NELECT`, INCAR changes, safety reasons, and submission actions.

 ---